-The potential of trade to boost urbanisation in border areas could change the economic geography of the border regions on both sides.Economic cooperation through Kalimpong-Jelep La will address predicament of underdevelopment in India's periphery.
+The potential of trade to boost urbanisation in border areas could change the economic geography of the border regions on both sides.
+Economic cooperation through Kalimpong-Jelep La will address the predicament of underdevelopment in India's periphery.
 At the same time, trade over land means movement of people across borders and so, increasing government responsibility for monitoring trade and other flows.
-It will certainly not be like old times with mule trains carrying exotic products of commerce in the thin mountain air.
-Trade has always been an important economic activity in the eastern Himalayan region and New Delhi should view developments from the point of view of its geo-economic interests.